-This triggers their memory in a way that images alone can’t, and makes them a lot more likely to click back to your page and claim the offer.
+This triggers their memory in a way that images alone can’t!
+Doing this makes them a lot more likely to click back to your page and claim the offer.

-One of the cool things about retargeting is that by the time someone sees the ad, they’ve already visited your site or clicked onto your landing page.
-They’re already familiar with who you are and what you do, so you don’t have to waste words explaining what makes you special.
+One of the cool things about retargeting is that, by the time someone sees the ad, they’ve already visited your site or clicked onto your landing page.

-Business owners tend to get into the mindset that retargeting is only for bringing in new customers, when really it can be used for so much more.
-It’s actually a great tool for advertising to your existing customers as well.
+In reality, retargeting can be used for so much more.
+It’s actually a great tool for advertising to your existing members as well.

-Main Point: You want to give that customer a chance to buy everything you offer.
-Unless, of course you’re selling weird 80s workout clothes in the lobby.
+You want to give that customer a chance to buy everything you offer.
+Unless of course, you’re selling weird 80’s workout clothes in the lobby.
 Probably don’t retarget that…